 I suspect a big reason people are attracted to the Protestant idea of faith alone is that it requires much less work than the Catholic teaching.
 Let’s be honest the teaching that faith alone is your entrance into heaven is more attractive than the Catholic idea of faith + works.
 That is in Catholicism, the route to becoming our perfected self in heaven requires faith and works.
 And the works in Catholicism is doing the Sacraments – along with doing the works of mercy.

 These works associated with faith are rather simple to understand.
 Doing the Sacraments make us adopted into the Trinity family.
 Once we are adopted into God’s family, we then participate in the Family business of saving souls by doing the works of mercy.
 The Sacraments and corporal works of mercy go hand and hand.
 Doing the Sacraments help us do the works of mercy and doing the works of mercy point people to the Sacraments.
 The concept of doing works (along with faith) to reach your perfected state is matched in the physical realm.
 For example, a person can only reach a near-perfect body by doing works – whether through an intense workout or by following a structured diet.
 Also, notice that to reach a flawless body, one needs to have faith in their trainer and do the works their trainer instructs them.
-Well, the same concept applies to the soul but on a much larger level.
+The same concept applies to the soul but on a much larger level.

 However, the idea that faith alone is the route to our perfected self has a major flaw in it when we see what the word “faith” means.
 Most Protestants will affirm that we don’t need to do Sacraments to reach the perfected state.
 They will instead say all we need to do is have faith, or believe, or love Jesus, and we’ll then be granted salvation.
 I’ve come to the conclusion people will often say words without referencing what these words actually mean.
 If you look up the word “believe” and “love” in an etymology you will see it is a verb.
 So, these words are rooted in an action; in doing.
 Love in someone and belief in someone has to be followed by an action in order for these words to make any sense.